MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: System Model

 \section{System Model}

-The CV-QKD system, shown in Fig.~\ref{f1}, consists of a MIMO FSO channel between two legitimate users, namely, Alice and Bob, equipped with $N_T$ and $N_R$ optical transceivers (or sub-apertures), respectively.
+The considered CV-QKD system, illustrated in Fig.~\ref{f1}, consists of a MIMO FSO channel between two legitimate users, namely, Alice and Bob, equipped with $N_T$ and $N_R$ optical transceivers (or sub-apertures), respectively.
 Typically, laser sources (LSs) are employed for the transmission phase, and photodetectors (PDs) are used for the detection process.
-Alice and Bob aim to establish a successful communication of secret keys using the CV-QKD scheme in the presence of an eavesdropper, Eve, targeting to steal the secure information.
+Alice and Bob aim to establish a successful exchange of secret keys using the CV-QKD scheme in the presence of an eavesdropper, Eve, who is targeting to steal the secure information.